-You cannot appeal if you simply disagree with your tutor's mark or grade - you must be able to provide evidence that the assessment process has been conducted unfairly or that an error has occurred.
+You cannot appeal if you simply disagree with your tutor's mark or grade - you must be able to provide evidence that the assessment process has been conducted unfairly or that an error has occurred that has affected the assessment outcome.

-This means that you can only appeal against the final mark - after the whole process of marking and moderation has been completed and you have received your results letter.
+This means that you can only appeal against the final mark - after the whole process of marking and moderation has been completed and you have received confirmation of your results.